jcpunk/puppet-secrets/README.md

     install => {'/etc/krb5.keytab' => { group => 'kerberos'}
   }

-NOTE: If you have an `organization` fact your path will be /etc/puppet/secrets/${::organization}

 ## Usage

 Some secrets may not be present on all nodes.
 For example, ssh added